25ankurpandey/todo-app/README.md

 ## API Endpoints
 - You can interact with the API using tools like Postman or cURL.
 The base URL for the API is http://localhost:3000/todo-svc/v1
 - For detailed API documentation, refer to the API Documentation in the repo's apidoc.json(https://github.com/25ankurpandey/todo-app/blob/main/apidoc.json).
 Use http://editor.swagger.io to render the apidoc.json

+## Monitoring(New Relic)
+- Create a new New Relic Key(https://newrelic.com/).
+- Follow the instructions on the website to install and enable New Relic on your server machine for real-time application metrics.